-- Lasers and mechatronics
+- Robert Morris University: Lasers and Mechatronics

 To be accepted into the WSHI program, students must be nominated by science coordinators or guidance counselors at high schools in Western Pennsylvania and the surrounding communities.
 These coordinators/counselors receive WSHI information (including application forms) and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
 Most importantly, students must have a sincere interest in science.

 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at firstname.lastname@example.org.